Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

 \section{Computational experiment}

-The section presents the computational experience carried out on some of the instances, say I1, I3 and I7, taken from \cite{cddp-ts24}, in order to show the effectiveness of the proposed approach.
-In particular, the instances have $5, 10$ and $20$ scenarios each one as data in ND from where the ambiguity sets are generated.
+The section presents the results of a computational experiment carried out in order to show the effectiveness of the proposed approach, where the testbed is composed of versions of the instances I1, I3 and I7, originally introduced in \cite{cddp-ts24}.
+Additionally, a comparative study was performed between the straightforward use of the state-of-the-art solvers CPLEX and Gurobi.